Alexanders101/SPANet/docs/Options.md

 it as part of a different script.

 ## Options Files
+[`spanet/options.py`](../spanet/options.py) defines the default parameters which are fed to all networks.
+However, you often want to experiment with many different options without having to always modify the codebase.

-The other method of provoding the options for a run is using a `.json` file and a command line argument to `train.py`.
+The other method of providing the options is by using a `.json` file and a command line argument to `train.py`.
 An example of such a file is provided in [`options_files/ttbar_example.json`](../options_files/ttbar_example.json).

+The `.json` options file will override all of the defaults specified in `spanet/options.py` for the given training run.
-You can give `train.py` an options file to use using the command line argument
+You can provide `train.py` an options file via the command line argument

 `python train.py -of OPTIONS_FILE`

+You can also programmatically load in a `.json` file with `Options.load(filepath)` from [`spanet/options.py`](../spanet/options.py) if you are running your own training script.

 Whenever a network is training, it will always create a copy of its current options in the checkpoint directory.
-Default is `spanet_output/version_*`.
+The default output directories are of the form `spanet_output/version_*`.

 ## Command Line Arguments
 `train.py` also allows you to temporarily override certain options using